 16. Quinoa salad jar

-A quinoa salad jar is a healthy, easy-to-make snack that children can easily carry and eat anytime, anywhere.
+A quinoa salad jar is a healthy, low-calorie, easy-to-make snack that children can easily carry and eat anytime, anywhere.
 To make this nutritious snack, mix cooked quinoa with pan-fried, sautéed, or steamed veggies, such as corn, mushroom, zucchini, kale, and cherry tomatoes.

 You can also add seeds and chopped nuts or dried fruits with Greek yogurt or pesto sauce to enhance the snack’s flavor, texture, and nutritional density.